-If you plan to make money from building an app or mobile game or need to boost your existing app revenue, here you can find insights into mobile app monetization based on Onix’s vast experience in mobile app development.
+If you plan to earn money by making an app or mobile game, here you can find insights into mobile app monetization.
+Onix is a mobile app development company with a vast experience.

 Six types of mobile advertisements are distinguished: